Don’t Overspend on Your Gap Assessment: 4 Common Mistakes to Avoid

 Traditional Gap Assessment vs Paramify

-Gap Assessment Format:
+Gap Assessment Format Options:

 • Traditional gap assessments require many interviews and deep dive into your systems.
 After this you’ll likely receive a static deck or spreadsheet that states your gaps.
 This report may also provide the cost and resources you’ll need to get compliant.